elizabethsosafs-spec/ecommerce-sales-analysis/README.md

 * How do sales evolve over time?
 * Which product categories generate the most sales?
 * Which categories sell the most units?
-* Do returning customers generate more purchases than new customers?
+* How do new and returning customers compare in terms of sales?
 * Which cities generate the highest sales?
 * How do different discount ranges relate to sales?
 * Which payment methods are most frequently used?